 Luis Manuel Ramírez

-General Manager & CEO of the MBTA
+General Manager and CEO of the MBTA

 Raised in South Florida, Luis Ramírez has helped lead and transform a range of complex businesses and organizations.
 He has held a series of increasingly significant positions, identifying challenges and taking sometimes difficult actions to resolve them.